 We are extremely lucky to be based in the wonderful Esk Valley right

-in the middle of the North Yorkshire Moors.
+in the middle of the North York Moors.
 The area is a walkers and

 cyclists paradise with numerous moorland walks and bike trails on your